Table of Contents

 Thanks to their popularity, a lot of CMS platforms and website builders, including WordPress, provide smooth integration tools, i.e., allow you to make use of these services with a few button clicks, without a need to hire an expert.

 We are not going to reinvent the wheel and can surely recommend that you start with any of them.
 If you are curious, we use Mailchimp for 5+ years (not affiliated).
+It has it pros and cons.
+Among the cons, we feel that the pricing is getting really higher as we grow.

 Some of the listed email marketing companies even provide free accounts with basic features allowing you to start paying only when you start growing.
 If you are on WordPress, compare the most popular solutions.